All Episodes

 And this is going to be one of these circumstances.

-When it's one thing there's no humility being involved in this, or being exhibited.
+There's no humility being involved in this or being exhibited.

-And uh, you know, the Clintons have their FBI files and on whom we don't know, but their war room is in uh is in now, Hillary doesn't fear Pelosi in terms of Democratic presidential nomination, but she's gonna be very bugged by the fact that Pelosi continues to run around acting like she's the only Queen Bee in town or in the country, and more concerning to Hillary will be the way Pelosi defines a Democratic Party, or tries to.
+Now, Hillary doesn't fear Pelosi in terms of Democratic presidential nomination, but she's going to be very bugged by the fact that Pelosi continues to run around acting like she's the only Queen Bee in town or in the country.

-Anyway, quick break here, a little long back with the your phone calls and other exciting things in mere moments.
+Anyway, quick break here a little long back with your phone calls and other exciting things in mere moments.

 Rush Limbaugh behind the golden EIB microphone.

-Here at the Limbaugh Institute for Advanced Conservative Studies, Cindy Sheehan and the Kook Fringe left, literally took over Capitol Hill yesterday.
+Here at the Limbaugh Institute for Advanced Conservative Studies, Cindy Sheehan and the Kuk Fringe left literally took over Capitol Hill yesterday.

-They say they're gonna get rid of all the lobbyists.
+They say they're going to get rid of all the lobbyists.

-If you think lobbyists are ever, and this is this is one of the things that attracted people to Perot.
+If you think lobbyists are ever, and this is one of the things that attracted people to Perot.

-You know, he was uh he was gonna get rid of the lobbyists.
+You know, he was going to get rid of the lobbyists.

-And now the Democrats have this new ethics reform, but they're gonna get rid of the lobbyists.
+And now the Democrats have his new ethics reform, but they're going to get rid of the lobbyists.

 You want to bet?

-I mean, there is there's much a part of government as voters are.
+I mean, they're as much a part of government as voters are.

-Getting rid of lobbyists is like saying we're gonna get rid of voters.
+Getting rid of lobbyists is like saying we're going to get rid of voters.

 Anyway, more detail on this as the program unfolds today.

-But the press conference the Democrats had to unveil their lobbying reform package was drowned out uh by chance from anti-war activists who want Congress to stop funding the Iraq war before taking on other issues.
+But the press conference the Democrats had to unveil their lobbying reform package was drowned out by chants from anti-war activists who want Congress to stop funding the Iraq war before taking on other issues.

-We have audio sound bites, well, a sample via audio soundbite of what happened yesterday afternoon when Ram Emanuel tried his heart out to explain and announce the Democrat Party lobbying reform package.
+We have audio soundbites, a sample via audio soundbite of what happened yesterday afternoon when Rah Emmanuel tried his heart out to explain and announce the Democrat Party lobbying reform package.

 Thank you.

-We're gonna come back right after our uh meeting, okay?
+We're going to come back right after our meeting, okay?

 They fled.

-Uh Cindy Sheehan and a Cook Fringe, protesters, forced the Democrats to leave.
+Cindy Sheehan and Kook Fringe protesters forced the Democrats to leave.

 They do not get heckled like this.